-We derive the majority of our revenue from diagnostic testing services, which primarily relate to Women's Health, Oncology, and COVID-19.
-We also recognize revenue from collaboration service agreements with biopharma companies and other third parties under which we provide diagnostic testing and related data aggregation reporting services.
+We derive the majority of our revenue from diagnostic testing services, which primarily relate to Women's Health, Oncology and COVID-19.
+We also recognize revenue from collaboration service agreements with Biopharma companies and other third parties pursuant to which we provide diagnostic testing and related data aggregation reporting services.
+As discussed above, we discontinued COVID-19 testing services as of March 31, 2022 and no longer provide such testing services.

-In accordance with the Accounting Standards Codification Topic 606, Revenue from Contracts with Customers ("ASC 606"), we recognize revenue when control of the promised goods or services is transferred to the customer in an amount that reflects the consideration which we expect to be entitled to in exchange for those goods or services.
+We recognize revenue when control of the promised goods or services is transferred to the customer in an amount that reflects the consideration which we expect to be entitled to in exchange for those goods or services.